Project 112: SHAD – Shipboard Hazard and Defense

 Project SHAD, an acronym for Shipboard Hazard and Defense (or sometimes Decontamination), was part of the larger program called Project 112, which was conducted during the 1960s.
-Project SHAD encompassed tests designed to identify U.S. warships' vulnerabilities to attacks with chemical or biological warfare agents and to develop procedures to respond to such attacks while maintaining a war-fighting capability.
-The Department of Defense (DoD) states that Project 112 was initiated out of concern for the ability of the United States to protect and defend against potential CB threats.
-Project 112 consisted of both land-based and sea-based tests.
-The sea-based tests, called Project SHAD were primarily launched from other ships such as the USS Granville S. Hall (YAG-40) and USS George Eastman (YAG-39), Army tugboats, submarines, or fighter aircraft and was designed to identify U.S. warships' vulnerabilities to attacks with chemical or biological warfare agents and to develop decontamination and other methods to counter such attacks while maintaining a war-fighting capability.
+Project SHAD encompassed tests to identify U.S. warships' vulnerabilities to attack with chemical or biological warfare agents and develop procedures to respond to such attacks while maintaining a war-fighting capability.
+The Department of Defense (DoD) states that Project 112 was initiated out of concern for the United States' ability to protect and defend against potential CB threats.
+Project 112 consisted of land-based and sea-based tests.
+The sea-based tests called Project SHAD were primarily launched from other ships such as the USS Granville S. Hall (YAG-40) and USS George Eastman (YAG-39), Army tugboats, submarines, or fighter aircraft and were designed to identify U.S. warships' vulnerabilities to attacks with chemical or biological warfare agents and to develop decontamination and other methods to counter such attacks while maintaining a war-fighting capability.
 The classified information related to SHAD was not completely cataloged or located in one facility.
-Furthermore, The Deseret Test Center was closed in the 1970s and the search for 40-year-old documents and records kept by different military services in different locations was a challenge to researchers.
-A fact sheet was developed for each test that was conducted and when a test cancellation was not documented, a cancellation analysis was developed outlining the logic used to presume that the test had been cancelled.
+Furthermore, the Deseret Test Center was closed in the 1970s and the search for 40-year-old documents and records kept by different military services in different locations was a challenge to researchers.
+A fact sheet was developed for each test conducted, and when a test cancellation was not documented, a cancellation analysis was developed outlining the logic used to presume that the test had been cancelled.

 Declassification

 The existence of Project 112 (along with the related Project SHAD) was categorically denied by the military until May 2000, when a CBS Evening News investigative report produced dramatic revelations about the tests.
 This report caused the Department of Defense and the Department of Veterans Affairs to launch an extensive investigation of the experiments, and reveal to the affected personnel their exposure to toxins.

 Revelations concerning Project SHAD were first exposed by independent producer and investigative journalist Eric Longabardi.
-Longabardi's six-year investigation into the still secret program began in early 1994.
-It ultimately resulted in a series of investigative reports produced by him, which were broadcast on the CBS Evening News in May 2000.
+Longabardi's six-year investigation into the still-secret program began in early 1994.
+It ultimately resulted in a series of his investigative reports, which were broadcast on the CBS Evening News in May 2000.
 After the broadcast of these exclusive reports, the Pentagon and Veteran's Administration opened their own ongoing investigations into the long classified program.
 In 2002, Congressional hearings on Project SHAD, in both the Senate and House, further shed media attention on the program.
-In 2002, a class action federal lawsuit was filed on behalf of the US sailors exposed in the testing.
-Additional actions, including a multi-year medical study, were conducted by National Academy of Sciences/Institute of Medicine to assess the potential medical harm caused to the thousands of unwitting US Navy sailors, civilians, and others who were exposed in the secret testing.
-The results of that study were finally released in May 2007.
+In 2002, the US sailors exposed in the testing filed a federal class action lawsuit.
+Additional actions, including a multi-year medical study, were conducted by National Academy of Sciences/Institute of Medicine to assess the potential medical harm caused to the thousands of unwitting US Navy sailors, civilians, and others exposed in the secret testing.
+The results of that study were released in May 2007.